A lot or a little?

 Is it any good?

 This faithful, satisfying adaptation of Frank Miller's legendary, groundbreaking 1986 comic book is perhaps the most ambitious animated feature yet to come from Warner Bros.
-It has done remarkable justice to what some consider to be the ultimate Batman story: the conclusion of the entire mythology.
+Batman: The Dark Knight Returns, Part 2 has done remarkable justice to what some consider to be the ultimate Batman story: the conclusion of the entire mythology.
 Steeped in 1980's values, including the threat of nuclear war, the rise of gang violence, and a sinister Reagan-like president, it comes across as perhaps even more frightening and alien than it might have in its own time.

 Actor Peter Weller, also known as Robocop, adds just the right combo of chilliness and humanity to Batman, as he makes choices no longer governed by regular laws or ideas of justice.
 He's now looking to settle a score, destroying an infrastructure so that he can rebuild from its ashes.
 Director Jay Oliva sticks close to Miller's dark, brutal style and makes the classic comic come to life.
 Serious comic book fans will be pleased.

 Families can talk about the violence in this version of Batman?
 Does it enhance or detract from the central story in Batman: The Dark Knight Returns, Part 2?

 How has the Batman character evolved over the years?
 What has remained unchanged about his basic story?
 Out of all the different Batmans played or voiced by different actors, which one is your favorite?